launchcodedev/app-config/docs/guide/intro/README.md

 ---

 Welcome!
 Do you build web apps?
 Node.js servers?
 CLI applications?
 Tired of writing logic to parse JSON files?
-Made a typo while deploying, and saw 1000 runtime errors?
+Made a typo while deploying, causing runtime errors?
 Maintaining a `config.ts` with commented-out values?
 **We built app-config for you.**

 Yet another config library?
 We thought so too, until we needed a solution for configuration at [Launchcode](https://lc.dev).